-Sometimes accidents in the workplace can occur, damaging machinery, infrastructure, products or even people.
-However, the majority of accidents are caused by a failure in the execution of safety protocols, either by lack of maintenance of lifting devices, by making those devices work beyond their capacities or because there is a bad calculation of external variables that affect the working capacity of the machinery.
+Sometimes accidents in the workplace can occur, damaging machinery, infrastructure, products, or even people.
+However, most accidents are caused by a failure in the execution of safety protocols, either by lack of maintenance of lifting devices, by making those devices work beyond their capacities, or because there is a wrong calculation of external variables that affect the working capacity of the machinery.

-The lifting electromagnets are one of the most versatile and useful devices in any environment and company that works with metallic elements or subproducts and therefore it is a device in which we have a lot of experience in adapting it to different environments.
+The lifting electromagnets are one of the most versatile and functional devices in any environment and company that works with metallic elements or subproducts.
+Therefore it is a device in which we have a lot of experience adapting it to different environments.

-In Airpes we work under the most advanced controls and methods of calculation of efforts in the design of all our lifting electromagnets.
-In this article we are going to describe some guidelines so that a lifting magnet always works at maximum performance without being a risk for anyone.
+In Crosby Airpes, we work under the most advanced controls and methods of calculating efforts in the design of all our lifting electromagnets.
+This article will describe some guidelines so that a lifting magnet always works at maximum performance without being a risk for anyone.

 Active and passive safety in lifting magnets

-As in the case of vehicles, there are two types of safety measures for electromagnets, lifting magnets and any type of lifting device:
+As in the case of vehicles, there are two types of safety measures for electromagnets, lifting magnets and any lifting device:

 - Active safety

 - Passive safety.